anaoharc-top/odin-landing/README.md

-# odin-landing
+# TOP: Landing Page

+## OBJECTIVE
-A simple landing page all about capybaras!
+A landing page all about the world's largest (and favorite) rodent, the capybara.

+## SKILLS AND TECH USED
+HTML, CSS, Fedora CLI, VSCode